1. Students will be admitted at the beginning of a new academic session, i.e March after qualifying the selection test for admission.

 1. Please read the diary thoroughly and adhere to the rules.

-3. The school expects the parents to co-operate with the school for the proper development of the child, If at all it is realized that the parent does not take interest,we shall be forced to remove the child.
+4. The school expects the parents to co-operate with the school for the proper development of the child, if at all it is realized that the parent does not take interest or works against the decorum of the school, we shall be forced to remove the child.

-7. In case of any problem parents/guardian may meet the Principal/Teachers on the ‘OPEN DAY* i.e. last Saturday of the month,timing for which Is 8:30 am to 9:30 a.m.
+7. In case of any problem parents/guardian may meet the Principal/Co-ordinators between 11:30 am to 12:30 p.m.
 8. No student is allowed to go to his/her own subject teacher for tuition.

 9. Make every effort to provide for the safety, physical, mental and emotional needs of the child.

-10. Teach the child to focus on the instruction provided and to meet behavior expectations.
+10. Teach the child to focus on behaviour expectations.

 12. Participate in school related programs.